sttp/Specification/Sections/Overview.md

 To resolve issues with large frame impacts on IP based networks, a primary tenet of the STTP design strategy is to reduce fragmentation; as a result, STTP intentionally limits the number of data points that will be grouped together to form a frame to ensure its size is optimized for transmission over an IP network with minimal fragmentation.

-Because each data point is uniquely identified, the elements that appear from one frame to another are not fixed allowing interleaving of data from multiple simultaneous data exchanges - this notion supports the delivery of any number of data structures where each can have a different publication interval.
+Because each data point is uniquely identified, the elements that appear from one frame to another are not fixed allowing interleaving of data from multiple simultaneous data exchanges - this notion supports the delivery of any number of data structures where each can have a different publication interval, see [Figure 3](#user-content-figure3).

 <a name="figure3"></a> <center>